Skip To Main Content

 How It Happened

-• Hamilton opened the scoring following a flurry of chances with just over 11 remaining in the first period.
-A shot by Gabby Martiniello '28 from just inside the blue line was saved, but Ava Romano '27 recovered the puck, fired a shot that was blocked, then placed another shot past the goalkeeper to give the Continentals a 1-0 lead.
+• Hamilton opened the scoring nine minutes into the first period following a flurry of chances.
+A shot by Gabby Martiniello '28 from just inside the blue line was saved, but Ava Romano '27 recovered the puck, fired a shot that was blocked, and placed another shot past the goaltender.

-• Grace Puskar '27 won a faceoff for the Continentals in the right side of their offensive zone with 3:09 left in the first period.
-Carly McMahon '27 lifted the puck towards the goal line, and Bri Rockwood '28 hit a one-time shot in traffic that snuck past the goalkeeper.
+• Grace Puskar '27 won a faceoff for the Continentals on the right side of their offensive zone late in the first.
+Carly McMahon '27 lifted the puck towards the goal line, and Bri Rockwood '28 hit a one-time shot in traffic that snuck past the goaltender with 3:03 left.

-• Hamilton sprung a quick counterattack two minutes later to extend its lead to 3-0 with just over a minute remaining in the opening period.
-Lilly Truchon '26 sent a pass up the left boards to Lila Snow '29, who received the puck at the blue line in Hamilton's defensive zone, skated with pace past her defender and fired a shot from close range to register her first career goal.
+• Hamilton sprung a counterattack and extended its lead to 3-0 with 1:06 remaining in the opening period.
+Lilly Truchon '26 sent a pass up the left boards to Lila Snow '29, who received the puck at the blue line in Hamilton's defensive zone.
+Snow skated with pace past her defender and fired a shot from close range for her first career goal.

-• Utica got a goal back less than two minutes into the second period as Kaci Ryder found Madison Richman who fired a wrist shot from the left side of the offensive zone.
+• Utica got a goal back 1:56 into the second period.
+Kaci Ryder found Madison Richman and she fired a wrist shot from the left side of the offensive zone.

-• With 14:36 left in the second period, Romano centered a pass from the goal line to Snow, who placed her shot perfectly into the top right corner.
+• With 14:36 left in the second, Romano centered a pass from the goal line to Snow, who placed her shot perfectly into the top-right corner.

-• Sophia Testa '26 received the puck just in front of the blue line with 9:49 left in the second period and lifted a shot towards goal.
+• The Continentals made it 5-1 with 9:45 left in the period.
+Sophia Testa '26 received the puck just in front of the blue line and wristed a shot towards goal.
 The puck bounced off Katie Allen '26 and landed in front of Grace Long '27, who pounced on it and placed her one-time effort into the roof of the net.

-• With under 16 minutes remaining in the third period, Grace Crowley '26 pried the puck loose at the center line, then Jamie Porter '28 skated into the right side of the offensive zone and unleashed a left-handed shot that beat the goalkeeper to give the Continentals a 6-1 advantage.
+• Hamilton increased its lead to a five-goal cushion at 4:24 of the third period.
+Grace Crowley '26 pried the puck loose at the red line and Jamie Porter '28 skated into the right side of the offensive zone and unleashed a left-handed shot that beat the goaltender.

-• Evie Sheridan '26 tallied 16 of her 26 total saves in the third period to close out the win.
+• Hamilton's Evie Sheridan '26 tallied 16 of her 26 saves in the third period as she withstood a flurry of shots during the five-minute power play.

 Notes

 • Hamilton scored at least six goals in consecutive games for the first time in the last 13 seasons.
-The Continentals claimed a 6-2 win last time out against SUNY Morrisville.
+The Continentals claimed a 6-2 win against SUNY Morrisville on Nov.
+25.

 • The Continentals totaled a season-high 17 points with six goals and 11 assists.

-• Snow scored her first and second career goals to finish with a season-high two points.
+• Snow scored her first and second collegiate goals and finished with a season-high two points.

 • Rockwood registered her first points of the season with one goal and one assist.

-• Romano provided one goal and one assist to record her first career multi-point game.
+• Romano provided one goal and one assist and recorded her second career multi-point game.

 • Porter scored her first goal of the season.